molybdenum-99/tlaw/README.md

 ## Get-only API

-"GET-only API" is an API that is characterised by those properties:
+What is those "Get-only APIs" TLAW is suited for?

 * It is only for _getting_ data, not changing them (though, API may use HTTP POST requests in reality—for example, to transfer large request